Nick-prog/Microsoft-API-Email/README.md

 # Microsoft Graph API Explorer - Dynamic Filters

+⚠️ **DISCLAIMER**: This tool is primarily built to tackle and process emails sent via Clive forms.
+By default, the application extracts and displays fields according to the Clive form email structure.

+**If you wish to process and view standard/normal Microsoft 365 emails, you must manually edit the code:**
+- Open `main.py`.
+- Go to line 1383 (`display_messages_results` method).
+- Replace line 1383 with the code block from lines 1384 to 1395 (which is commented out in the source).
+- This swap will make `display_messages_results` show the full message body instead of Clive-specialized parsing.

+---

 A comprehensive Python GUI application for exploring Microsoft Graph APIs with advanced dynamic filter builders, MSAL authentication, and nested folder browsing capabilities.

 ## Features